sameersbn/docker-gitlab/README.md

 ##### Establishing trust with your server

 This section deals will self-signed ssl certificates.
-If you are using CA certified certificates, your done.
+If you are using CA certified certificates, you're done.

 This section is more of a client side configuration so as to add a level of confidence at the client to be 100 percent sure they are communicating with whom they think they.